pa2si/tortuga/README.md

-v 0.11.20
+v 0.11.21

 What's new:

-- some margin work in events and modal
-- my removed from events and contacts section as well as background fixed
-- generatestaticParams again activated for a test
+- generatestaticParams again removed only for slug

 -